Arrowana/cope-roulette-pro/README.md

 This is a pro roulette player, which always win at the COPE roulette.

-It's efficiency has to been demonstrated through 207 plays, 207 wins.
+It's efficiency has been demonstrated through 207 plays, 207 wins.

 https://twitter.com/PierreArowana/status/1441552108734476290